 there are certain risks.
 Your particular risks will vary based on your overall health,

 your age, and other factors.
-Be sure to talk with your doctor about any concerns that
+Be sure to talk with your healthcare provider about any

-Certain factors increase the risk of complications, like:
+Certain factors increase the risk of complications, such as:

 How do I get ready for an open mitral valve replacement?

-As you plan for the surgery, you and your doctor will decide what kind of valve will
+As you plan for the surgery, you and your healthcare provider will talk about the

 valves don’t last as long as mechanical valves